rizsotto/Bear/source/bear/man/bear.1.md

 # CONFIG FILE

-Read `citnames` man page for the content of this file. `bear` is not reading the content of this file, but passing the file name to `citnames`.
+Read `bear-citnames(1)` man page for the content of this file. `bear` is not reading the content of this file, but passing the file name to `bear citnames` command.

 # EXIT STATUS